albyr/threewords/README.md

 ThreeWords
 ===========

 ThreeWords is a JavaScript "library" that takes a numerical value and converts it into a unique three-word identifier.
-It is intended for use where communicating a numerical value itself would be cumbersome or difficult, particularly in URLs.
+It is intended for use where communicating a numerical value would be cumbersome or difficult, particularly in URLs.

 For example:
 * http://www.example.com/3715986347 becomes http://www.example.com/SovietLaserBasket.